 She nodded and walked over to Novikov's black truck.
 The driver's side window was broken, both doors open.
 She heard House of Pain's "Jump Around" and knew someone had it as a ringtone.
 As she stood beside the passenger's side, she could tell it came from the backpack.
 Blayne Thorpe's backpack, which still had her wallet and credit cards.
 Nope.
 Not a robbery.
 "I'll call Dee-" she began, but stopped when she saw the look Tommy gave her.
-Or, should she say, that Tommy gave whatever was behind her. [&]quot;Well?"
-Lock asked.
+Or, should she say, that Tommy gave whatever was behind her.

-[&]quot;She's not answering." [&]quot;That doesn't mean " [&]quot;You don't know Blayne!" she yelled in Ric's face.
-She paced away from the men.
-"You don't know her at all."
 Gemma sniffed the air and unleashing her fangs, the She-leopard spun around, her claws out.
 The grizzly caught her by the head and lifted her off the ground.
 She hissed and snarled, slashing at him with her claws.
 She heard Tommy roar and then she was flying, right over the truck and right into her tiger partner.
 They hit the ground hard, rolling on impact.
 She got up first, and that's when she saw the black bear and the polar lumbering toward them.
 Tommy was up, too, but he was about to launch himself at the grizzly.
 She caught his arm.
 "Run," she said.
 And when he only stared at her, she screamed, "Run!"
 They took off, getting back to their car in seconds.
 She got in the driver's side, slamming the door and putting the still-running vehicle in reverse as Tommy got into the passenger side.
 The car jumped back several feet, but the polar had it by the front, lifting the vehicle off the ground.
 "Shit!
 Get him off!"
 Tommy pulled his weapon and opened the window.
-He leaned out and started firing, hitting the polar in the shoulder and tipper chest.
+He leaned out and started firing, hitting the polar in the shoulder and upper chest.
 It didn't kill him but it sure did piss him off.
 He roared and yanked, tearing off the hood.
 But it freed up the vehicle long enough for Gemma to reverse down the street half a mile.
 She shifted to drive and spun the car around, heading back the way they came.
 Tommy relaxed back into his seat, panting, his eyes shifting from gold to brown as he tried to calm down.
 "Bears?" she demanded.
 "Goddamn bears?"
-"Not our bears."
+148 "Not our bears."
 She knew that.
 Although the Group had bear team members, the bear nation, as they liked to call themselves, still did their own thing.
 It was a very weird and very dangerous relationship between all the breeds.
 Yet as long as they were left alone, bears never bothered the other shifters.
 But piss them off or go after one of their own and all hell could break loose.
 And, at the moment, it looked as if hell was running free in Brooklyn, New York.
 Yuri Novikov looked up as one of his men stood in front of him.
 A fellow polar, bleeding from gunshot wounds.
 "Full-humans?" he asked as he crouched beside a dead one.
 "Nah.
 Cats.
 Military issue weapons."
 He knew it couldn't be the Unit.
 They didn't get involved inside U.S. borders.
 That left the Group.
 "What does the Group have to do with this?"
 Yuri asked.